Can Root Inc. (ROOT) Remain Competitive?

 Sponsored

-ROOT currently public float of 66.46M and currently shorts hold a 23.85% ratio of that float.
-Today, the average trading volume of ROOT was 4.99M shares.
+The average price from analysts is $7.31, which is $3.06 above the current price.
+ROOT currently public float of 66.46M and currently shorts hold a 28.71% ratio of that float.
+Today, the average trading volume of ROOT was 5.03M shares.

 ROOT’s Market Performance